Aikido is joy

 to be aware of it"

-This truth is openly visible to all people who have the capabilities to see it.
+This truth is openly visible to all people who have the capabilities and sensitivity to see it.
 However, just because sometimes we don’t (yet) have the ability to perceive it, doesn’t mean that this truth doesn’t exist.
-It is not a question of believing or not believing, it is only a question of perception.
+It is not a question of believing or not believing, it is only a question of sensitivity in perception.
 However, it is not a subjective perception based on personal considerations and personal feelings, much more it's an objective and non-judgmental and non-biased perception of natural facts.

 "Even by giving our very best,